Asian stocks mixed after Wall Street's losing week

 WALL STREET: U.S. stocks fell for a second day Friday — the first time that has happened in a record-setting month.
 Medical device slumped after a Citigroup analyst said Amazon might be on the verge of shaking up their industry by speeding up distribution and cutting prices.
 Energy companies gave up some recent gains while retailers, media companies and household goods companies moved higher.
 The Standard & Poor's 500 index lost 0.1 percent to 2,582.30, finishing the week down 0.2 percent after setting a record Wednesday.
 The Dow Jones industrial average slid 0.2 percent to 23,422.21.
 The Nasdaq composite turned higher and rose 0.89 points to 6,750.94.

 WEEK AHEAD: Central banker Haruhiko Kuroda of Japan inaugurates a data-heavy week with a speech Monday, followed Tuesday by public comments from Janet Yellen of the United States, Mark Carney of Britain and Mario Draghi of the European Central Bank.
 The United States reports inflation and retail sales on Wednesday, while Japan reports factory output.
-The United States follows Thursday with factory output.
+U.S. factory output data follow on Thursday.

 ANALYST'S TAKE: "We are likely to see October U.S. inflation dipping again (as hurricane effects drop out), confounding thoughts of a medium term pick-up in inflation as the economy tightens further," said Rob Carnell of IG in a report.
 "As well as inflation, the week ahead offers glimpses into recent economic growth in the G-7.
 Individual Eurozone country GDP figures will start to emerge this week, with the bulk of them likely to support the prevailing view that Eurozone growth is pretty strong.
 Japanese GDP, however, is due a pullback from the 2Q surge."